mainlp/mainlp.github.io/_pages/projects.md

 - *Germanic Dialect identification across genres.*  How can we robustly distinguish between closely-related Germanic dialects across text types?
 German wikipedias exist, but how well does a model trained on Wikipedia transfer to another text type like social media?
 For students interested in transfer learning and creation of a gold standard for dialect text classification.
 Reference: [Siewert et al., 2020](https://aclanthology.org/2020.vardial-1.3.pdf) and references above, [Aepli et al., 2022](https://aclanthology.org/2022.vardial-1.1.pdf), [Aepli and Hollenstein, 2014](https://noe-eva.github.io/publication/noah2015/).
 Level: MSc (preferred) or BSc.

-- *Geolocation of Linguistic Variation in Italy.* (Reference: [GeoLingIt](https://sites.google.com/view/geolingit/)).
+- :hourglass_flowing_sand: *Geolocation of Linguistic Variation in Italy.* (Reference: [GeoLingIt](https://sites.google.com/view/geolingit/)).
 For students interested in linguistic variation, particularly in Italian language varieties.
 Participation in a shared task and research paper writing.
 Level: MSc.

 - *NLP methods for Folk Songs Lyrics.*  Folk music is an essential element of any culture.
 This project seeks to apply NLP techniques to study folk music of the German-speaking countries with a special focus on song lyrics written in dialect.
 You will start with building a pipeline for large-scale lyrics collection.
 Next, you will conduct a comprehensive analysis of song lyrics including (but not limited to): discovering most popular lyrical themes, studying rhymes and the figurative speech used in lyrics.
 Level: BSc or MSc.